KanishDangol/kanishblog/README.md

 This repository contains the source code and automation setup for my personal blog, [**blog.kanishdangol.com**](https://blog.kanishdangol.com).

 The blog is built with [Hugo](https://gohugo.io) and automated using PowerShell and Python.
-It was originally created to document my progress and reflections while working on my **Senior Design project**, and has since expanded to include posts about technology, cybersecurity, and personal learning.
+I created it to document my progress and reflections while working on my **Senior Design project**, and might expand it to include posts about technology, cybersecurity, and personal learning in the future.

 ---